Learning to Generate Rigid Body Interactions with Video Diffusion Models: Related Works

-\paragraph{Physics-aware video generation} The interactions between physical understanding and video generation is a growing research field.
+The interactions between physical understanding and video generation is a growing research field.
 A first line of work integrates physical simulations with learning-based techniques.
-In particular, PhysDreamer~\citep{zhang2024physdreamer} generates oscillatory motions on 3D Gaussians, while DreamPhysics learns physical properties of dynamic 3D Gaussians with video diffusion priors~\citep{huang2025dreamphysics}.
-On video generation, WonderPlay~\citep{li2025wonderplay} bridges physics solvers and generative video models to synthesize dynamic 3D scenes across diverse physical phenomena.
-PhysGen~\citep{liu2024physgen} applies a similar approach using only 2D information for rigid body interactions.
+In particular, PhysDreamer~\cite{zhang2024physdreamer} generates oscillatory motions on 3D Gaussians, while DreamPhysics learns physical properties of dynamic 3D Gaussians with video diffusion priors~\cite{huang2025dreamphysics}.
+On video generation, WonderPlay~\cite{li2025wonderplay} bridges physics solvers and generative video models to synthesize dynamic 3D scenes across diverse physical phenomena.
+PhysGen3D~\cite{chen2025physgen3d} and PhysGen~\cite{liu2024physgen} apply a similar approach using 3D and 2D information respectively for rigid body interactions.
 However, the use of a simulator requires significant engineering efforts and limits the flexibility of models.
-Differently, C-Drag~\citep{li2025c} uses a LLM for inferring causal motion on output videos, also requiring tracking-based control.
-Using purely diffusion models, InterDyn~\citep{akkerman2025interdyn} explores the capability of video models to render realistic object dynamics.
+Differently, others~\cite{blattmann2021ipoke,davtyan2024learn} map input kinematics to future frames, but requiring dataset-specific training.
+Instead, C-Drag~\cite{li2025c} infers causal motion on output videos with LLMs, and combines it with tracking control to allow video generation.
+Using purely diffusion models, InterDyn~\cite{akkerman2025interdyn} explores the capability of video models to render realistic object dynamics.
 However, it exploits frame-wise masks of controlling elements, which are typically unavailable at test time.
 Similarly to us, \cite{li2025pisa} explores physics post-training but focuses on gravity effects.
-The concurrent work Force Prompting~\citep{gillman2025force} explores similar ideas to ours but does not consider object interactions and deploys simpler motion control.
-We experimentally compare to Force Prompting and demonstrate improved performance.
+Goal Force \cite{gillman2026goalforceteachingvideo} focuses on goal forces and Force Prompting~\cite{gillman2025force} explores similar ideas to ours but does not consider object interactions and deploys simpler motion control.
+We compare to Force Prompting and demonstrate improved performance synthesizing object interactions.\looseness=-1